INFORMATION & PRECAUTIONS

 We are a mask friendly campus

-When students and faculty return to campus on March 14 at the end of spring break, masks will not be required in indoor spaces on main campus.
+Masks are no longer required in indoor spaces on main campus.
 The general public will not be required to wear masks in public facilities—including the Utah Museum of Fine Arts, Natural History Museum of Utah, and Pioneer Theatre.
 It is important that our campus remain “mask-friendly.”
 Those who still wish to wear masks are encouraged to do so, especially those at high risk of severe illness from COVID-19.

 VACCINATION INFORMATION